shaiss/CodeSorcerer/docs/plugin-migration-guide.md

 ```

 > **IMPORTANT**:
-> - The validation system enforces max_points to be between 1-10
+> - The system supports flexible point ranges (1-100) to accommodate different category weightings
-> - If the existing category uses more points, you'll need to adjust the scoring scale
+> - Choose a max_points value that reflects the category's relative importance (recommended: 5-25)
+> - Ensure scoring guidelines in the prompt file align with the chosen max_points value

 ### 3. Create Plugin Markdown Prompt